jsoldi/ReactiveProperties/README.md

     string value = textBoxTextProperty.Value;
     IDisposable subscription = textBoxTextProperty.Subscribe(val => { /* Do something with the value */ });

 Every subscription method returns an `IDisposable` that must be disposed as soon as we're done observing it.
-An easy way to deal with all the disposables is to use the [DisposableSet][5] utility class and add all the disposables in a single call to the [AddRange][6] method (see [sample application][7]).
+An easy way to deal with all the disposables is to use the [DisposableSet][5] utility class and add all the disposables in a single call to the [AddRange][6] method (see the [sample application][7]).

 # Extension Methods